Madek/madek-documentation/source/development/features.md

 ## "My Groups"

-View on dashboard: List of Users Goups <mark question>which?</mark>
+View on dashboard: List of Users Goups <mark unclear>which?</mark>

 Subsection view: Group Management Interface

 - list all internal, system and external Groups
 - Create, Edit, Delete internal groups

+## App Features

+### Usage Terms

+- admin can add usage terms
+- if there are usage terms, any logged in user **must** accept them before any other action is allowed
+- <mark future>admin can *edit existing usage terms*.
+This is for fixing small errors, not substantial changes, because it's acceptance won't be enforced again.</mark>
+- admin can add *new usage terms*, then users have to accept these new terms

 # Concepts